-- Wearable PFDs must be readily accessible in the boat. - It should be possible to put on the PFDs within a reasonable amount of time in case of emergency. - PFDs should never be stowed in plastic bags, in locked or closed compartments or have other gear stowed on top of them. - The U.S. Coast Guard, as well as MasterCraft, recommends
+- Wearable PFDs must be readily accessible in the boat. - It should be possible to put on the PFDs within a reasonable amount of time in case of emergency. - PFDs should never be stowed in plastic bags, in locked or closed compartments or have other gear stowed on top of them. - The U.S. Coast Guard, as well as MasterCraft, recommends the wearing of PFDs at all times when the vessel is underway, even though it is not a requirement.
+The best PFD is the one that is worn-that is, the one that can save your life. - Inflatable PFDs must have a full cylinder and all status indicators on the inflator must be green, or the device is NOT serviceable, and is NOT considered a usable PFD for anyone on-board the vessel.

-- Inflatable PFDs must have a full cylinder and all status indicators on the inflator must be green, or the device is NOT serviceable, and is NOTconsidered a usable PFD for anyone on-board the vessel. - Coast Guard-approved inflatable PFDs are authorized for use on recreational boats by persons at least 16 years of age. - Some states require children to wear PFDs at all times.
+- Coast Guard-approved inflatable PFDs are authorized for use on recreational boats by persons at least 16 years of age. - Some states require children to wear PFDs at all times.
 Check with your state boating safety officials for details.
 Be certain to equip children with a PFD that is appropriate for the size of the child.
 The label will indicate the weight limits for use.